CyprienBosserelle/BG_Flood/docs/paper.md

 `BG_Flood` is actively utilised to generate extensive training catalogues of synthetic storm scenarios.
 These high-fidelity hydrodynamic outputs were used to train Machine Learning (Random Forest) emulators, creating highly efficient surrogate models capable of predicting local flood depths in mere seconds.
 This highlights the model's value not just as a standalone simulation tool, but as a robust data factory for the next generation of real-time rapid flood forecasting frameworks [@pozo2026].

 # Acknowledgements

 This work was supported by the New Zealand Ministry of Business, Innovation, and Employment (MBIE) Endeavour Fund through the National Institute of Water and Atmospheric Research (NIWA) programme *Mā te haumaru ō nga puna wai ō Rākaihautū ka ora mo ake tonu: Increasing flood resilience across Aotearoa* (contract C01X2014).
 The development of `BG_Flood` has been supported since 2017 by the Earth Sciences New Zealand Flagship Program and the New Zealand National Institute of Water and Atmospheric Research (NIWA) Taihoro Nukurangi Strategic Science Investment Fund Project program.

+# AI usage disclosure
+AI tools have solely been used to refine the clarity and phrasing of this manuscript, improve the readability of the software documentation, and assist with source code commenting.
+AI tools were not used to generate the core numerical algorithms or physics-based logic of BG_Flood.
+Experimental features (not yet available in the main branch) have been developed using AI workflow to accelerate development but test, key verification and architecture are driven and verified by human developers.

 # References